 - If your Birkenstocks have leather straps, simply wipe clean with a slightly damp paper towel or cloth.
 If they need a deeper cleaning, use leather cleaner on them.

-- If your Birkenstock have nubuck or suede straps, use a brush (such as a brush designed for suede shoes or a toothbrush) to remove dirt.
+- If your Birkenstocks have nubuck or suede straps, use a brush (such as a brush designed for suede shoes or a toothbrush) to remove dirt.
 If they need more than just a gentle brushing, follow these tips for cleaning suede.